georgelza/SNMP-Flink-Source-connector/README.md

-# MVP: SNMP Flink Source connector (scraper)
+# MVP: Apache Flink SNMP Source connector (scraper)

-Bypass most of the below, just go to `devlab0/README.md`

 ## Overview

-Idea is to build a SNMP source connector that can scrape agents based on IP:port:Method and OIDs
+Idea is to build a SNMP source connector that can scrape targets/agents based on IP:port and OIDs using a method.

-Executed as either a Get or Walk based on OIDs or Root OID to Walk from.
+Executed as either a GET based on OIDs or WALK starting from a root OID.

-The MIB files will be loaded into either a MySql.
-PostgreSQL or REDIS in memory DB for joining/enriching the data.

 ToDo: Need to come up with solution how to handle inbound SNMP Traps.